Trip in Japan Day 4 - Shinkansens and Green Seat Carriages

 Furniture was old too.

 I think the only thing modern was the internet which seem to be really fast in the hotels.
-If you had a laptop with you could get 100Mbps through a LAN cable.
+If you had a laptop with you you could get 100Mbps through a LAN cable which is about 24MB/s.

 Across from the hotel seemed to be some kind of club and the people can be very loud but fortunately you can't hear them with the window closed.